 About Melissa Samartano, PhD, LMHC, RYT

-As a practicing licensed psychotherapist for over 20 years and the founder of the Holistic Counseling Center, a thriving practice with several licensed and credentialed clinicians working under her at her two offices located in Plymouth, MA and Raynham, MA—Dr. Samartano, PhD, LMHC, RYT has worked one-on-one with thousands of clients.
+As a practicing licensed psychotherapist for over 20 years and the founder of the Holistic Counseling Center, a thriving practice with several licensed and credentialed clinicians working under her at her office in Plymouth, MA—Dr. Samartano, PhD, LMHC, RYT has worked one-on-one with thousands of clients.
 She is consistently sought out as a speaker and travels internationally to speak at wellness symposiums on her holistic approach to counseling.
 In addition to offering private counseling, Melissa teaches weekly hatha yoga classes and an eight-week mindfulness courses at her center.
 Having practiced as a licensed psychotherapist for over 20 years, Melissa’s specializes in treating adults, children, and adolescents who suffer from trauma and PTSD, spirituality challenges, relationship issues, depression, anxiety, ADHD, domestic abuse or violence, loss or grief, OCD, parenting challenges, or dissociative disorder.

 Melissa received her Ph.D. in metaphysics with a concentration in holistic counseling from the University of Sedona in 2013 and her master’s degree in clinical counseling psychology in 1997 from Lesley University.
 Also a registered and certified yoga teacher, Melissa did her yoga teacher training at Maha Yoga Center in Bridgewater, MA in 2017.
 She has studied mindfulness with Thich Nhat Hanh and meditation at the Holistic Meditation Center in Burlington, Vermont.